 - Freelance workers

-The penalty for accounting fraud will depend on the type of accounting fraud committed.
-It can be the result of channel stuffing, which is selling at the end of the quarter whatever is necessary to meet the company's forecast.
-Revenue recognition occurs when a company recognizes revenue prior to its actual existence.
-Another common type of accounting fraud is when the accountant omits data with the intention of creating false statements.
-If books are kept open after the completion of a quarter in hopes of making up the difference, an individual can also be charged with accounting fraud.
+Accounting fraud can result from channel stuffing, which is selling at the end of the quarter what is necessary to meet the company's forecast.
+Revenue recognition occurs when a company recognizes revenue before its actual existence.
+Another common type is when the accountant omits data to create false statements.
+If books are kept open after the completion of a quarter in hopes of making up the difference, this may be accounting fraud.

-There is a wide range of criminal conduct that can be prosecuted as bank fraud, and multiple counts can even be considered and charged.
-We can take on cases involving:
+A wide range of criminal conduct that can be prosecuted as bank fraud:

 - Altered checks